-With school being online only for the past year, this meant 24/7 snacking and eating 98677 times a day all over the Downing Table.
+With school being online only for the past year of 2020, this meant 24/7 snacking and eating 98677 times a day all over the Downing Table.
 OBVIOUSLY this was an especially awesome year for me to try out an expensive white table!
 (Sarcasm if you didn’t pick that up!)

 1 Year Check In of Our Serena & Lily Downing Table

-This review is NOT sponsored.
-Nothing was free/discounted, nor am I being paid for my opinions.
+This review is NOT sponsored, nor am I being paid or asked for my opinions.
 I am sharing my experience as a consumer and a mom.